Image of a hand holding a wipe over an open toilet bowl. There is a red 'forbidden' crossed circle logo over the image.

-As you can see, toilet paper breaks down very quickly.
+Toilet paper breaks down very quickly.
 If there is a tree root, a curve, grease or other blockage in the pipe, toilet paper can usually still pass through without adding to the build-up.
-Wipes and other large or absorbent materials (i.e. feminine hygiene products, paper towels or diapers) will get caught which blocks water and often requires repair.
-As wastewater moves to the treatment plant, fans and other sensitive equipment are also damaged by shredded fibres from the wipes.
+Wipes and other large and absorbent materials (i.e., feminine hygiene products, paper towels or diapers) will get caught which blocks water and often requires repair.

 Utilities